Academic Integrity Policy

 Plagiarism involves both theft and cheating.
 When someone appropriates, for use in formal course work, the wording, phrasing, or ideas of another, and either accidentally or intentionally fails to acknowledge the debt, it is considered theft.
 Plagiarism is also cheating in that one is creating a false impression about one’s own intelligence, ability, and achievement.
 If students are unsure about what constitutes plagiarism, they should seek help from their instructors and refer to appropriate handbooks.

-Disciplinary Process It is the responsibility of every member of the University of Jamestown community to maintain the integrity of the grading system; anyone with knowledge of violations of the Academic Integrity Policy must report this information to a faculty member, a member of the college staff or administration, or the Provost.
+Disciplinary Process It is the responsibility of every member of the University of Jamestown community to maintain the integrity of the grading system; anyone with knowledge of violations of the Academic Integrity Policy must report this information to a faculty member, a member of the college staff or administration, or the Undergraduate Dean.

 Students who violate the Academic Integrity Policy of University of Jamestown will be subject to disciplinary action.